marcusbuffett/Clanki/README.md

     cabal install clanki

+##Command-line options

+Clanki accepts argument when run, here are some examples :

+Quiz on 2 cards from the deck 'derivatives' :
+    clanki derivatives 2

+Quiz on all cards in the deck 'derivatives' :
+    clanki derivatives

+List all decks :
+    clanki --list 'or' clanki -l

+Display help :
+clanki --help 'or' clanki -h

 ##Help wanted

 If anyone reading this knows a bit about homebrew, I'd welcome a pull request, or some pointers on how to get my package on there.